Vote anyone but BJP: TDP tells Telugu people in Karnataka

 He also added that if the Union Government headed by Prime Minister Narendra Modi continues with its dictatorial attitude, it would bring about differences between the north and south in future.

-Meanwhile there is talk that the TDP has sent its teams to Karnataka to campaign against the BJP.
+Meanwhile, there is talk that the TDP has sent its teams to Karnataka to campaign against the BJP.
 The party has however denied these allegations.

 |Karnataka Assembly Election dates